 Located between the south coast of Maui and the island of Kaho'olawe, a very small, unusually shaped island rises from the Pacific Ocean.
-Uninhabited by humans, it and the ocean around it are teeming with birds and colorful sea creatures.
-Molokini is the name of this famous volcanic atoll, and excursions here are only possible with booked (about half-day) tours.
-In many Hawaii travel guides Molokini is considered one of the top things to do during a Maui vacation.
+Uninhabited, the island and the ocean around it are teeming with birds and colourful sea creatures.
+Molokini is the name of this famous volcanic atoll and excursions here are only possible with booked (about half-day) tours.
+In many Hawaii travel guides, Molokini is considered one of the top things to do during a Maui vacation.

 Good to know

-Molokini is just seven hectares in size and about 50 meters high at its greatest elevation.
-Below the water surface, Molokini rises about 90 meters into the depths of the Pacific Ocean.
+Molokini is only seven hectares in size and about 50 meters high at its greatest elevation.
+Below the water surface, Molokini goes about 90 meters into the depths of the Pacific Ocean.

 During the Second World War, bombs were dropped on Molokini for training purposes.
 Fortunately, in recent decades, many bird species have reestablished themselves here.
 The island is a State Seabird Sanctuary.
 It is not allowed to enter.

 According to a Hawaiian legend, the fire goddess Pele is responsible for the creation of Molokini.
-She made a rival, who is said to have been in love with the same prince, turn to stone in anger.
-And as if that were not enough, the petrified Maui was then also crushed in two.
-Molokini is her body, the head hurled up to the main island and forms there Pu'u Olai, better known as the Little Beach.
+She made a rival, who is said to have been in love with the same prince, turn to stone when she was angry.
+And as if that was not enough, the petrified Maui was also crushed in two.
+Molokini is her body, the head hurled up to the main island forms Pu'u Olai, better known as the Little Beach.

 Colorful underwater world

 Snorkelers and scuba divers come for the clear water that provides wide and deep visibility in the earlier hours of the day.
-More than 30 species of corals live here, reef sharks, tube eels, octopuses, manta rays, colorful and strange fish like the Picasso triggerfish or the trumpet fish.
+More than 30 species of corals live here as well as reef sharks, tube eels, octopuses, manta rays, colourful and strange fish like the Picasso triggerfish or the trumpet fish.

 Snorkeling and diving tours

-Many different providers drive to Molokini - whether for diving or snorkeling.
-And even if they promise you to start with a small group - at the latest when you arrive at Molokini, you will no longer be among yourselves.
+Many different companies offer tours to Molokini - whether for diving or snorkelling.
+And even if they promise you to start with a small group - once you arrive at Molokini, you will no longer be by yourself.

 Most tours also include a stop at another snorkeling spot called Turtle Town.
-Here the chance to see the famous green sea turtles is very high.
+The chance to see the famous green sea turtles is very high here.
 They can also be found in other bays of Maui.

-To book a great, custom-fit experience, here are a few tips for planning:
+To book a great and individual experience, here are a few tips for planning:

 -Tours depart from Maalae, Kihei, Lahaina or Makena.

--Equipment: You should take towels, a backpack, reef-friendly sunscreen, a shirt so as not to burn your back while snorkeling.
-Snorkeling and diving equipment is provided by the operators.
+-Equipment: You should take towels, a backpack, reef-friendly sunscreen, a shirt to prevent burning your back while snorkelling.
+Snorkelling and diving equipment is provided by the operators.
 A change of clothes (at least in the car) can't hurt.

--Very different boats go to Molokini, they differ in size, but also in equipment (showers, slides) and catering (breakfast, lunch drinks).
+-Many different boats drive to Molokini, they differ in size and equipment (showers, slides) and catering (breakfast, lunch drinks).

 What is important to you?
 A family-friendly excursion, smaller groups, very good guides who explain Maui's underwater world to you in detail?
-We are happy to help you book a tailor-made tour that fits your ideas and needs!
+We are happy to guide you to book a tailor-made tour that fits your ideas and needs!

 View of Molokini

-You can round off a trip to Molokini by taking another look at the crescent after snorkeling or diving.
+You can round off a trip to Molokini by taking another look at the crescent after snorkelling or diving.
 This is fantastic from Makena Beach (Big Beach).
-The 2.4 kilometer wide and up to 30 meter wide beach is a sight in itself anyway.
+The 2.4 kilometres long and up to 30-meter wide beach is a sight in itself anyway.
 It is often quiet here and there is more than enough space to relax, sunbathe and swim.
 The surf here can be dangerous!
 Signs and lifeguards indicate when swimming is not recommended.
-Molokini rises about four kilometers away.
+Molokini rises about four kilometres away.